PICKLEGENT/picklegent/README.md

 ## ABOUT ME

 <p align="left">Hello!
-My name is Andrey.
+My name is Andrew.
 I'm 21 years old.
 I'm a frontend developer.
 In my free time, I like to learn new technologies and delve into the details of front-end development.
 I constantly strive to improve my skills and follow the latest trends in the world of web development.</p>

 ## BASIC SKILLS
 - HTML/CSS: I know all modern layout methods, including Flexbox and Grid, as well as the principles of responsive design.